Gaming for kids

-There's a wonderful world of kid-friendly games out there, and we've narrowed down the search for you.
-It's important to look for the PEGI rating of a game to see if it's appropriate - think of it much like the certificate for a film.
+It's important to look for the PEGI rating of a game to see if it's appropriate - think of it like the certificate for a film.
 The older the rating, the more mature the content.
 It's worth noting that PEGI ratings don't provide guidance for how difficult a game is - FIFA, for example, is rated PEGI 3.

 PEGI stands for Pan European Gaming Information.
 Every game receives a PEGI rating, which defines what age group it is suitable for.

-- 3 - Suitable for children 3 and older.
+• PEGI 3: Suitable for ages 3 and up.
 Shouldn't contain images or sounds likely to frighten young children.

 Parental controls are a feature of all games consoles that let you restrict content, usage and permissions.

-How to set parental controls on a PS4
+How to set parental controls on a PlayStation 4

-- You'll then need to set-up a parental control passcode and from here you can set the level of control.
+3. You'll then need to set up a parental control passcode and from here you can set the level of control.